QuiltMC/rfcs/0002-quilt.mod.json.md

 |--------|----------|
 | Object | False    |

 A collection of `key: value` pairs denoting the persons or organizations that contributed to this project.
-The key should be the name of the person or organization, while the value can be either a string representing a single role or an array of stringsm each one representing a single role.
+The key should be the name of the person or organization, while the value can be either a string representing a single role or an array of strings each one representing a single role.

 A role can be any valid string.
 The "Owner" role is defined as being the person(s) or organization in charge of the project.